omega-gg/VBML/channel.md

 and gives access to the attached feeds or playlists.

-Although [tevolution](https://omega.gg/tevolution) might refer to the [Remote Video Screen](https://omega.gg/about/RemoteVideoScreen) client, a tevolution Channel is the actual video content itself.
+Although [tevolution](https://omega.gg/tevolution) might refer to the [Remote Video Screen](https://omega.gg/about/RemoteVideoScreen) client, a tevolution Channel is the actual content itself.
 Effectively mapping an entire week of broadcasting into a single VBML text file.

 ## Samples